-Choose from electives that include topics on global health, grant writing, health disparities, community-based participatory research. public health nutrition, and others as offered or approved by the department.
+Choose from electives that include topics on global health, grant writing, health disparities, community-based participatory research. public health nutrition, public health law and others as offered or approved by the department.

-Practicum (3 credits)
+Summer Practicum (3 credits)

-Under the direction of a faculty advisor, students complete a practicum in their specialty track in order to apply and to further develop their academic skills.
-Each practicum requires a minimum of 240 hours of work at the practicum site.
+Under the direction of a faculty advisor, students complete a summer practicum in their specialty track in order to apply and to further develop their academic skills.
+Each practicum requires a minimum of 240 hours of documented work and a minimum number of designated weeks (typically 9) at the practicum site.
+In line with the service learning focus of Daemen College, the practicum, regardless of track, is a concerted effort to integrate classroom learning, community, and service, providing students an opportunity to work alongside members of and in service to the community, and to begin creating a network of colleagues outside of the College.

-- PH600 Practicum Community Health Education
+- PH600 Practicum Community Health Education track

-- PH601 Practicum Epidemiology
+- PH601 Practicum Epidemiology track

-- PH602 Practicum (to be taken by students in pursuit of a Generalist track)
+- PH602 Practicum Generalist track